microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/00_Introduction.md

 2. **Part 2 - Reasoning Models** Solve complex problems including math, logic and code with reasoning models
 3. **Part 3 - Image Generation** Generate image assets with DALLE-3
 4. **Part 4 - Multimodality** Leverage multimodal capabilities of OpenAI models to interact with images, speech and text.
-5. **Part 5 - Azure AI Foundry Agents** Use code interpreter to understand your data.
+5. **Part 5 - Azure AI Agents** Use code interpreter to understand your data.

 Click **Next** to set up your Workshop environment and get started.